 “The LORD has laid on Him the iniquity of us all.
 He was oppressed and afflicted, yet He did not open His mouth; He was led like a lamb to the slaughter, and as a sheep before its shearers is silent, so He did not open His mouth.”
 (Isaiah 53:6–7)

 Yeshua and the Middle Matzah

-Tonight as the Passover Seder is celebrated, a three-sectioned pouch called the matzah tosh will hold three whole pieces of matzah (unleavened bread).
+As the Passover Seder is celebrated, a three-sectioned pouch called the matzah tosh will hold three whole pieces of matzah (unleavened bread).

 At one point in the Seder, the middle matzah will be taken out, broken, wrapped in a white linen cloth and hidden away until the children are sent to search for it later in the Seder.
 Once found, that broken and wrapped piece, called the afikomen, will be brought back to the leader of the Seder to be redeemed.

 It will then be distributed among the guests and family members around the table.

 “And He took bread, gave thanks and broke it, and gave it to them, saying, ‘This is My body given for you; do this in remembrance of Me.’”
 (Luke 22:19)